 Both the receiver and transmitter integrated Voltage Controlled Oscillator (VCO) and synthesizer have the agility to cover the complete 2.4-GHz GFSK radio transmitter ISM band.
-The synthesizer provides the frequency-hopping local oscillator for the transmitter and receiver.
 The VCO loop filter is also integrated on-chip.

-GFSK Modem
+4.2 GFSK Modem